JDilling3r/RedditRAT/README.md

-# RedditRAT
+# RedditRAT: IN PROGRESS
 Remote Access Trojan designed to interface with Reddit's API.
-IN PROGRESS
 - Many bug fixes and currently only works on Linux Systems.

 # RoadMap